Jiayi-Pan/Jiayi-Pan/README.md

 ### Hi there 👋

 This is Jiayi.
-I am a 1st-year PhD student at Berkeley AI Research.
-I enjoy understanding and making things.
+I am a PhD student at Berkeley AI Research.
 For more infomation, see you on [my homepage](https://jiayipan.me) :)